-Units of the ETFs have been conditionally approved for listing on the TSX.
-Subject to satisfying the TSX's original listing requirements, Units of the ETFs will be listed on the TSX.
-Investors can buy or sell Units of an ETF on the TSX through registered brokers and dealers in the province or territory where the investor resides.
+Units of the ETFs (other than EAFX.U, EMMX.U, EACC, EMCC, EAFL, EMML, EACL and EMCL) have been conditionally approved for listing on the TSX.
+Units of EAFX.U, EMMX.U, EACC, EMCC, EAFL, EMML, EACL and EMCL have been conditionally approved for listing on Cboe Canada.
+Subject to satisfying the TSX's original listing requirements, Units of the ETFs (other than EAFX.U, EMMX.U, EACC, EMCC, EAFL, EMML, EACL and EMCL) will be listed on the TSX.
+Subject to satisfying Cboe Canada's original listing requirements, Units of EAFX.U, EMMX.U, EACC, EMCC, EAFL, EMML, EACL and EMCL will be listed on Cboe Canada.
+Investors can buy or sell Units of an ETF on the TSX or Cboe Canada, as applicable, through registered brokers and dealers in the province or territory where the investor resides.
 Investors will incur customary brokerage commissions in buying or selling Units.